gaehlerm/SoftwareEngineering/README.md

 ## Do not Repeat Yourself

+A direct consequence of the SRP is the "Do not Repeat Yourself" (DRY) principle [The Pragmatic Programmer].
+You should avoid any kind of duplication in your project.
 You should not copy and paste your own code (copying from Stack Overflow is fine, though).
-This creates code duplications and violates the "Do not Repeat Yourself" (DRY) principle [The pragmatic programmer].
-Instead, you should refactor the code you want to copy into a dedicated function.
-If you have duplicated code, it indicates that a task is not being performed by a single object but rather by two or more objects.
+Instead, you should refactor the code that would be duplicated into a dedicated function.
+If you have duplicated code, either copy-paste code, or conceptual duplication, it indicates that a task is not being performed by a single object but rather by two or more objects.
 Instead, write a function and use it from now on.
-This explanation covers most cases that violate the SRP.
+This explanation of DRY covers most cases that violate the SRP.

-The DRY principle also applies to processes such as constructing your project.
-If you have to execute many steps to build your project, something is wrong.
+The DRY principle not only applies to code.
+It also applies to processes such as constructing your project.
+If you have to execute many steps by copy-pasting them from some manual to build your project, something is wrong.
 Instead, you should automate the whole process.
 Write scripts to build and test your project.
 [97-things-every-programmer-should-know chapter 63, chapter 42].
 The build should run through in one step without any warnings or errors.
 Warnings are unnecessary mental burdens.
 Even if ignored.
 Clean them up immediately. // where did I write something similar before? -> chapter automation?

 The other case involves code that has emerged as duplicated over time.
 Frequently, the same piece of logic is required in multiple locations, leading to its repeated implementation due to a lack of knowledge.
 This kind of duplication must be refactored relentlessly.
 It is very difficult to detect this type of duplication as it accumulates over time.
 Who knows about every piece of code in a large program?
 Is it worth the effort to search through the entire codebase for a social security number parser, or would it be more efficient to write a new one from scratch?
 Writing a new one may be faster.
 However, this comes at a cost.
 If the social security number ever changes, it will be nearly impossible to locate all the bits and pieces of code related to them.
 This could potentially become a significant source of bugs.